How to Adjust & Clean a Honda TRX400EX Chain

 Inspecting Honda TRX400EX Chain and Sprockets

 Step 1.
-Examine the chain for kinks, damaged links, damaged pins or damaged rollers.
+Inspect the chain for kinks, damaged links, damaged pins or damaged rollers.

 Step 2.
-Examine the lower chain guide, found in the bottom chain cover.
+Inspect the lower chain guide, found in the bottom chain cover.
 If the guide is worn, it must be replaced.

 Step 3.
-Examine the forward chain guide, located over the front of the swingarm.
+Inspect the forward chain guide, located over the front of the swingarm.
 If the guide is worn, it must be replaced.

 Step 4.
-Examine the front and rear sprockets for wear.
+Inspect the front and rear sprockets for wear.
 If the sprocket teeth have become long and pointed, or if any of the teeth are cracked or missing completely, replace the sprocket.

 PRO TIP: If you need to replace either the sprockets or the chain, then replace all three parts together.
 A new chain on old sprockets, or a new sprocket combined with an old chain will quickly wear out the new part to the point it will need replacing again.